Kid Literature blog

 Take everything in, where once we just rushed past it.

-Take a nice shower at the start of the day to invigorate the mind, and disperse the grey woolen feeling of not enough slumber and too many late nights.
-Let's instead look forward to the lighter nights and the wonders of nature.
+Look forward to the lighter nights and the wonders of nature.
 Look forward to the birds and insects, the flora and the fauna.
-The family.

-Definitely turn off news and don't turn it back on again.
 It does wonders for your mental health.
-It's bliss to be ignorant in these circumstances.
-I promise.
+It's bliss to be ignorant to MSM.

 Sunday, 27 August 2017